Top Fall Soup Recipes 2022

 While working from home in my New York apartment, the view out my first-floor window featured a trash bin, a recycling bin, and an occasional tuxedo cat looking for its next meal.
 At the lake, my breath is consistently taken away whenever I glance up from my laptop.
 At around 7:30 pm, the lack of buildings in the distance allows the sunset to take center stage in the sky.
 Every time, it’s simply gorgeous.

-Aside from the lakefront itself, there’s plenty of stunning views just outside the back door, such as the nearby Robert Trent Jones Golf Course.
+Aside from the lakefront itself, there are plenty of stunning views just outside the back door, such as the nearby Robert Trent Jones Golf Course.
 Though I’m not a golfer myself, it’s a perfect location for playing sports and complying with social distancing as long as you keep one person per golf cart.
 For me, the course is perfect for daily jogs and games of frisbee with my two friends — while watching out for any incoming golf balls, of course.

 Closing Thoughts